 How It Works

-Based on Carl Jung's well-known personality theory, the Personal Style Inventory identifies deep-seated style preferences along four paired dimensions:
+Based on Carl Jung's well-known personality theory, the Personal Style Inventory (PSI) identifies deep-seated style preferences along four paired dimensions:

 You can also extend the learning into two half-day training programs - one for individuals and one for teams - using the workshop instructions and PowerPoint presentation included with the facilitator guide.
 Trainer certification is not required to administer or facilitate the PSI.

 What are the differences between the PSI and other Jungian-based assessments?
 Although these instruments use the same theory to measure personality style, the PSI asks individuals to assume a different frame of reference.
 While other Jungian-based assessments attempt to measure how people usually behave, the PSI measures how people prefer to behave.
 We believe this unveils a style closer to the true nature of the individual's personality style.
-In addition, the PSI measures the relative strengths of each dimension, which is more helpful to individuals than the either/or results presented by other Jungian-based assessments.
+Also, the PSI measures the relative strengths of each dimension, which is more helpful to individuals than either/or results presented by other Jungian-based assessments.

 Uses and Applications

 The PSI is effective as a stand-alone learning instrument or part of a more comprehensive training program.
 The PSI can be used as a: